woohoolabs/yang/README.md

 ### Custom deserialization

 Sometimes you might need to be tricky, and customly deserialize a server response.
-For example if you dispatch a server request internally (in the original request), then with this feature you can receive the response as an array - so you don't need to serialize at server-side and then deserialize at client-size.
+For example if you dispatch a server request internally (within the original request), then with this feature you can receive the response as an array - so you don't need to serialize at server-side and then deserialize at client-size.
 If you use Woohoo Labs.
-Yin in your server and a [custom serializer](https://github.com/woohoolabs/yin/#custom-serializer), then this is an easy task to do.
+Yin in your server and a [custom serializer](https://github.com/woohoolabs/yin/#custom-serialization), then this is an easy task to do.

 If you use the default [HTTP Clients](#http-clients) then you only have to pass a second argument to them like below: